This article is in collaboration with Homeschool Legacy.

 Birds of a Feather – This 4-week study (grades 2-12) is all about Birds and God’s Amazing Creation!
 Students will set up a bird feeding habitat, create a nature journal, learn about ornithology and migration.

-Forest for the Trees – Perfect for grades 2-12 , this 4-week study gets your nature lovers out of the house and ready for some tree hugging!
-Students will learn to identify trees, create a natural journal and perform simple botany experiments.
+Forest for the Trees – Perfect for grades 2-12, this 4-week study gets your nature lovers out of the house and ready for some tree-hugging!
+Students will learn to identify trees, create a nature journal and perform simple botany experiments.
 This Unit Study’s focus is on God’s magnificent creation.

 Knights and Nobles – Calling all Lords and Ladies!
-This is a 4-week study (with an optional 5th week) that focuses on the Queen Esther, King Solomon, the armor of God and the King of Kings and Lord of Lords.
-Students will learn about castle and manor life, knighthood and medieval warfare and even learn to juggle.
+This is a 4-week study (with an optional 5th week) that focuses on Queen Esther, King Solomon, the armor of God, and the King of Kings and Lord of Lords.
+Students will learn about castle and manor life, knighthood and medieval warfare, and even learn to juggle.
 It is intended for grades 2-12.

-Native Americans – This 6- week study (grades 2-12) centers kindness, bravery, reverence, peace, generosity and honesty.
+Native Americans – This 6- week study (grades 2-12) centers on kindness, bravery, reverence, peace, generosity, and honesty.
 Students will learn about Native American tribes across our land, study the science of anthropology and geography.
 They will also enjoy Native American music and make Native American food.